Treatment Option Overview for LCH

-- Children with LCH should have their treatment planned by a team of health care providers who are experts in treating this disease in children.
+- Children with LCH should have their treatment planned by a team of health care providers who are experts in treating childhood cancer.

-- Some treatments for LCH cause side effects months or years after treatment has ended.
+- Some cancer treatments cause side effects months or years after treatment for childhood cancer has ended.

 - Nine types of standard treatment are used: